SAP/ui5-tooling/docs/updates/migrate-v3.md

 The following tasks have been removed:

 - createDebugFiles
+- generateManifestBundle
 - uglify

 The following processors have been removed:

 - debugFileCreator
+- manifestBundler
 - resourceCopier
 - uglifier

-As a replacement, the new 'minify' task and 'minifier' processor can be used.
+As a replacement for uglify/uglifier, the new 'minify' task and 'minifier' processor can be used.

 !!! note